Azure/data-landing-zone/docs/DataManagementAnalytics-DatabricksGeneral.md

 > **Note:** By default, Azure Databricks applies the following tags to each cluster: **Vendor**, **Creator**, **ClusterName** and **ClusterId**

-In this implementation, **Regex policy** is used in order to enforce cost center tags definition when user creates a new Databricks cluster.
+In this implementation, **Regular expression policy** is used in order to enforce cost center tags definition when user creates a new Databricks cluster.
 As a result, Azure Databricks applies these tags to the cloud resources like VMs and disk volumes associated to the specific cluster.

  In this case the custom policy JSON section will be the following: